novoda/react-native-workshop/README.md

 To react to the user wanting to close the modal (tapping the back button, or tapping outside), we can add the `onRequestClose` property to it, which is a callback invoked when that happens.

-You can also close programmatically the modal, just by altering the state and passing false to `visible`.
+You can also close programmatically the modal, just by altering the state and setting the `visible` property to `false`.
 You will have to do that also when intercepting `onRequestClose`.

 We need to create a component to add TODOs, and we will need a few things from it: